 - Prepare a 9 x 13-inch baking pan, lightly grease with nonstick cooking spray.
 Use a paper towel to remove extra oil.
 Dust the pan with the cocoa and powdered sugar mixture very generously to cover.
 Set aside.

-- In a large mixing bowl with an electric mixer fitted with a whisk attachment, pour in the cold chocolate liquid.
+- In a large mixing bowl with an electric mixer fitted with a whisk attachment, pour in the cold chocolate liquid and ¼ cup cold water.
 Sprinkle the gelatin over.
 Mix everything slightly with a fork.
 Set aside and let the gelatin bloom.

 - In a medium saucepan, combine the sugar, corn syrup, ½ cup water, and salt.
 Cook over medium-high heat with lid on for 3 minutes.
 Remove the lid.
 Attach a candy thermometer onto the side of the pan.
 Turn the heat to medium and continue to cook until the sugar mixture has reached 240˚F, about 7 – 8 minutes.
 Remove from heat immediately.